-The following discussion of our financial condition and results of operations should be read in conjunction with the "Financial Statements and Supplementary Data" as set out in Part II, Item 8 of this Annual Report on Form 10-K. As a smaller reporting company, we are not required to include information regarding fiscal year 2018 in this Item 7, including a comparison of 2019 to 2018.
-For this information, please read Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, in our Annual Report on Form 10-K for the year ended December 31, 2019.
+The following discussion of our financial condition and results of operations should be read in conjunction with the "Financial Statements and Supplementary Data" as set out in Part II, Item 8 of this Annual Report on Form 10-K. This Management's Discussion and Analysis of Financial Condition and Results of Operations generally discusses items related to the fiscal year ended December 31, 2021 and year-to-year comparisons between the fiscal years ended December 31, 2021 and 2020, respectively.
+Discussions of items related to the fiscal year ended December 31, 2019 and year-to-year comparisons between the fiscal years ended December 31, 2020 and 2019, respectively, that are not included in this Annual Report on Form 10-K can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.